 420° F / 215° C

-The first two temperatures are tasty with light vapor, and the last two will get you thicker clouds and a bit more punch.
-I’m a high temp vaper and like to start my sessions on setting 3, or 400° F. I usually finish my sessions on the highest temperature, and I really like not having a traditional shut-off timer.
+The first two temperatures are tasty with light vapor, and the last two deliver thicker clouds with a bit more punch.
+We like high temperature vapor production, and like to start our sessions on setting three, or 400° F. We usually finish sessions on the highest temperature, and love the flexible, hassle-free shut-off timer.
 We can settle into sessions at our own pace, instead of a predetermined five minutes.

-All the PAX vaporizers have the same smart design, with the oven as far away from the mouthpiece as possible, at the bottom of the unit.
-This distance, coupled with the isolated airpath and the flush mouthpiece, cools the vapor extremely well, giving you a smooth, cool, draw.
+All PAX vaporizers have the same smart design, with the oven as far away from the mouthpiece as possible, at the bottom of the unit.
+This distance, coupled with the isolated airpath and the flush mouthpiece, cools the vapor extremely well, for a smooth, cool draw.

-I love the simple, intuitive controls of the PAX 3.
-A single, hidden button in the mouthpiece controls everything and the signature “flower petal” lights tell you all you need to know.
+We love the simple, intuitive controls of the PAX 3.
+A single, hidden button on the mouthpiece controls everything, and the signature “flower petal” lights tell you all you need to know.

 One button push and it’s on.
 Push it again, it's off.
 Need to change the temp?
-Just hold the button for a few seconds to enter temperature change mode.
-I really appreciate the departure from all the button clicks other manufacturers are using.
+Just hold the button for a few seconds to enter temperature control mode.
+We really appreciate the departure from all the button clicks other manufacturers use.

-The PAX symbol on the front has four LED lights that tell you everything from battery level to current temperature, as well as letting you know when the device is heating up, and when it’s ready to go.
+The PAX Labs logo on the front has four LED lights that tell you everything, from battery level to current temperature, as well as when the device is heating up, and when it’s ready to go.

-Don’t like pushing buttons and want to check the battery life or exit temp mode?
+Don’t like pushing buttons, and want to check the battery life or exit temp mode?
 Just shake it instead.
-The PAX 3 also adds haptic vibration to let you know what’s up when you aren’t looking!
+The PAX 3 also vibrates when it’s ready, so you know what’s up when you aren’t looking!

-This is the kind of stuff I like!
-Conduction vapes have always bugged me with how they sit there cooking our herbs even if we’re not drawing on it.
-In response, the PAX 3 uses lip sensing technology and an accelerometer to tell the unit when you’re vaping or not, dynamically adjusting the temperature to conserve your herbs and battery life.
+This is the kind of stuff we like!
+Conduction vapes cook our herbs, even when we aren’t drawing on them (except the Magic Flight Launch Box).
+In response, the PAX 3 uses lip sensing technology and an accelerometer to tell the unit when you’re vaping and not, dynamically adjusting the temperature to conserve your herbs and battery life.

 The auto shut-off timer is done right.
-After three minutes of no movement, the PAX 3 will shut itself off.
-There’s no set timer, so the PAX adjusts to your session length instead of you dancing for the vape.
+After three minutes without moving, the PAX 3 will shut itself off.
+There’s no set timer, so the PAX adjusts to your session length, instead of dictating your pace.

-PAX stepped up and built a smartphone app to get to some more custom options for vaporizing.
-By connecting your PAX 3 to your phone, you'll unlock a wave of new features and customization options.
-That includes changing the temperature in one degree increments, playing games on command, locking the device, and configuring the lights and haptic feedback.
+PAX stepped up and built a Bluetooth smartphone app for more vaporizing options.
+By connecting your PAX 3 to your phone, you'll unlock a wave of new features and customizations.
+You can change the temperature in one degree increments, play games on command, lock the device, and configure the lights and haptic feedback.
 It's a well-equipped app that unlocks a wide variety of features for the PAX 3.

 The app also lets you choose one of four heating profiles: boost, efficiency, stealth, and flavor.
 Boost mode limits auto cooling for longer, stronger sessions.
-Efficiency mode automatically increases the temp during the session like you were temp stepping.
-Stealth mode stays at lower temps with quicker cooling so your exhales aren’t so obvious.
-Flavor mode also stays at low temps, but only heats up when you are drawing on it for maximum flavor.
+Efficiency mode automatically increases the temp over the length of the session.
+Stealth mode stays at lower temps, with quicker cooling, so your exhales aren’t as obvious.
+Flavor mode also stays at low temps, but only heats up when you are drawing, for maximum flavor.
 These profiles let you tune the experiences to your preferences.
-Personally, I like the flavor mode for slow, laid-back sessions.
+Personally, I like the flavor mode for slower, laid-back sessions.

-I like to relax and some of my sessions can get up to ten minutes long, but I still got three evenings worth of use before it needed to be docked for a charge.
-The PAX 3 takes about 90 minutes to charge with the included USB dock.
-It’s hard to quantify with this vape, but I feel like it has some of the best battery life available.
-I don’t find myself worried about running out of juice.
+We like to relax when vaporizing, and some of our sessions can get up to ten minutes long, but we still got three evenings worth of use before the PAX 3 needed to be docked for a charge.
+It takes about 90 minutes to charge with the included USB dock.
+It’s hard to quantify with this vape, but we feel like it has some of the best battery life available.
+We’re never worried about running out of juice.

 Staying true to form, the PAX 3 has a stainless steel oven and vapor tube leading to a silicone mouthpiece located at the opposite end of the unit.
 All materials are medical-grade and considered safe to vaporize with.
 The heating element is a “non-ceramic tuned thin film heater” bonded to the oven and outside of the vapor path, according to PAX.

-The draw resistance will depend on how tightly you pack it, and it likes a tight pack.
-I was actually a little bit surprised at how good it felt with really tamped down herbs.
+The draw resistance will depend on how tightly you pack the PAX 3, which likes a tight pack.
+We were a little bit surprised at how good it felt with a tightly packed oven.
 Some vapes come to an air flow stand still when faced with a tight oven, but the PAX 3 liked it.

 The PAX 3 is a durable little vape with no moving parts or glass to break.
-The outer shell is anodized aluminum, so it’s tough and I don’t worry about tossing it in a bag or in my pocket with my keys or phone, making it great for on-the-go sessions and outdoor activities.
+The outer shell is anodized aluminum.
+It’s tough, and we don’t worry about tossing it in a bag, or in a pocket with keys or a phone.
+It’s great for on-the-go sessions, and outdoor activities.

-It briefly featured a polished finish but is now draped in a matte finish.
-This should do a much better job hiding any dents or scratches that might accumulate.
+It briefly featured a polished finish, but is now draped in a high-quality matte finish, to better hide any minor dents or scratches that might accumulate.

 The PAX 3 has one of the best warranties in the vaporizer industry.
-They cover manufacturer defects for 10 years and have a great track record of taking care of customers.
+Pax covers manufacturer defects for 10 years, and has a great track record of taking care of its customers.
 We also back this one under our 100% Satisfaction Guarantee.
 No worries here!

-Even though this is the smartest portable vape around, there are still some best practices when it comes to the PAX 3.
+Even though this is one of the smartest portable vapes around, there are still some best practices when it comes to the PAX 3.

-Grind your material as fine as possible.
-Consider a Magic Flight Finishing Grinder or flip your grinder upside down and grind longer than usual.
+Grind your material as fine as possible, by flipping your grinder upside down and grind longer than usual.

 - Pack your load tightly, tamp it down.
 Go with the Half-Pack Oven Lid if you want to use less material.
 This again is where you make that choice between the Basic Kit, or the Complete Kit which comes with the Half-Pack lid included.